ChampDBG/ChampDBG.github.io/_posts/2020-04-07-Cython Self-Study.md

 ![](/img/20200406_Speed Comparison Fibonacci.png)

 With the above figure, we can find some interesting things.

 * the fastest of Python still slower than the slowest of Cython two time.

 * naive Cython can make speed faster, but still have difference to Cython.

 I think the above experiment can prove that Cython can have better performance than Python.
 Therefore, we move to project part.

 ### Project Comparison - cliffwalk
 The cliffwalk is a famous to show the policy difference between SARSA and Q-Learning.
 If you are interested about it, there is more information in Richard S. Sutton's book [7].
-I used the script at here and got an interested result.
+I used the script at [[here](https://github.com/ChampDBG/PlayGround/tree/master/cython/cliffwalk)] and got an interested result.

 ```
 ========== pure python   ==========
-Record 30 times of executing cliffwalk 10 times
+Record 30 times of executing cliffwalk 3 times
 100%|█████████████████████████████████| 30/30 [01:22<00:00,  2.76s/it]
 the fastest result is 2.2803960000019288
 the slowest result is 5.677785399995628
 the average result is 2.7626423766661903
 ========== naive cython   ==========
-Record 30 times of executing cliffwalk 10 times
+Record 30 times of executing cliffwalk 3 times
 100%|█████████████████████████████████| 30/30 [01:14<00:00,  2.48s/it]
 the fastest result is 2.4429823999962537
 the slowest result is 2.5304086999967694
 the average result is 2.4771759099986714
 ========== cython   ==========
-Record 30 times of executing cliffwalk 10 times
+Record 30 times of executing cliffwalk 3 times
 100%|█████████████████████████████████| 30/30 [01:20<00:00,  2.68s/it]
 the fastest result is 2.629339799997979
 the slowest result is 2.776731000005384